pcc-capstone-2024/capstone2024/capstone-swarm-main/README.md

 # we want them to do both.
 Halpthanks
 # 2
 # everything unthissed and moving, but being weird.
 Seems like the globalBest is out of range of the canvas
+#3
+# follows mouse sorta but still going for the corner of the screen